-Comes now the Appellee, and files the aforesaid opposition, stating as follows:
+Comes now the Plaintiff, and files the aforesaid opposition, stating as follows:

-I. INTRODUCTION AND RELEVANT FACTS
+I. RELEVANT FACTS AND PROCEDURAL HISTORY

-This action was initiated on February 14, 2018 in response to Sergeant Brian T. Pope's ("Appellant" or "Sgt.
-Pope") infringement on Jeff Hulbert and Clayton Hulbert's ("Appellees" or "the Hulberts") first amendment rights to assembly and speech.
-On February 5, 2018, the Hulberts were peacefully picketing on a public sidewalk in Maryland's capital with a small group of less than ten people during a legislative session to raise awareness about certain state laws.
+On February 5, 2018, Sergeant Brian T. Pope ("Defendant Pope" or "Sgt.
+Pope") issued unconstitutional orders to brothers Jeff and Kevin Hulbert ("Plaintiffs" or "the Hulberts") in violation of their first amendment rights to assembly and speech.
+The Hulberts were peacefully picketing on a public sidewalk in Maryland's capital with a small group of less than ten people during a legislative session to raise awareness about certain state laws.
+The group, known as Patriot Picket, had demonstrated before on numerous other Mondays during legislative sessions in the same location and manner as the day of the Hulberts' arrests.

-Acting on orders given by the advance team of the Lt.
-Governor, who wanted the Lt.
-Governor to walk through the area without the picketers interacting with him, Sgt.
-Pope unconstitutionally ordered the picketers to move.
+Acting on orders given by the advance team of the Lieutenant Governor, who wanted the Lieutenant Governor to walk through the area without the picketers interacting with him, Sgt.
+Pope unconstitutionally ordered the picketers to move from the sidewalk, a public forum, to a grassy area called Lawyer's Mall, farther from the intended audience of their picketing.
+A permit is required to demonstrate on Lawyer's Mall, and Defendant Pope was aware that Patriot Picket did not have such a permit.
 When one of the Hulbert brothers remained on the public sidewalk with a sign, he was arrested, as was another of the Hulbert brothers, who was not picketing or carrying a sign, but only filming events from a reasonable distance.

-On the night of February 5, 2018, when Defendant Pope arrested the Hulberts, Defendant Pope issued a single criminal citation to each Hulbert brother.
-In the citation, both Hulberts were charged with "willfully fail[ing] to obey a reasonable and lawful order of a law enforcement officer to whit made to prevent a disturbance to the public peace."
-ECF No. 84-3, Exhibit D (D. Md.
-February 11, 2021) at 3-4.
+On the evening of the arrest, Defendant Pope issued a single criminal citation to each Hulbert brother.
+In the citation, both Hulberts were charged with "willfully fail[ing] to obey a reasonable and lawful order that a law enforcement officer makes to prevent a disturbance to the public peace."
+Md.
+Code, Crim.
+Law § 10-201(c)(3); ECF No. 84-3, Exhibit D at 3-4 (D. Md.
+February 11, 2021).
+At his deposition, Defendant Pope openly admitted that neither of the Hulbert brothers created a disturbance to the public peace that warranted their arrests.
+See ECF No. 84-2, Exhibit C at 82-83, 142-143 (D. Md.
+February 11, 2021).
+Therefore, Defendant Pope admittedly arrested the brothers and charged them without probable cause or reasonable suspicion to believe the charged crimes had been committed.
+This is a blatant and admitted violation of their constitutional rights.